Volunteers and Interns are required to complete OHSU compliances and background check prior to assignment. As well as provide vaccination records.

 • Basic knowledge of computer application software (Systat, SPSS, Excel, Eprime) is preferred, but not required.

 TO APPLY click here

 Graduate level students will be in direct contact with children and parents and will gain useful experience in clinical interviewing and data collection.
 Duties may include administering child and parent semi-structured clinical interviews (KSAD, SCID); cognitive and academic tests (WISC, WIAT, WAIS, WRAT, etc) and neuropsychologcial computerized tasks; assisting with the diagnostic decision process; providing feedback and referrals to families; scoring and data entry; and other general laboratory duties in support of the goals of the study.

-Must be a practicum student through Pacific University PsyD program or Portland State University MSW program.
+Must be a practicum student through Pacific University PsyD program or enrolled in a Clinical Psychology Masters program.
 Experience with DSM-IV criteria and clinical assessment along with child development is essential.
 Attention to detail is a must and previous lab experience is desired.
 Knowledge of computer application software (Systat, SPSS, Excel, Eprime) is preferred.
-Ability to work weeknights and Saturday's is required; 10-20 hours/week, typically two 6 hour shifts.
+Ability to work weeknights is required; 10-20 hours/week, typically two 6 hour shifts.
 In addition, must be available to attend mandatory lab meetings held on the 1st and 3rd Thursdays of each month from 2:00 to 3:00 pm and at least one Saturday per month from 11-5pm.